alexandergall/bf-sde-nixpkgs/README.md

 ### <a name="buildRecipeP4"></a>Writing the Build Recipe as a Nix Expression

-The packet broker consists of a P4 program called `packet_broker.p4`, located in the top-level direcotory of the Git repository.
+The packet broker consists of a P4 program called `packet_broker.p4`, located in the top-level directory of the Git repository.

 To create a package for it, we first create a file `packet-broker.nix` in the top-level directory of the `bf-sde-nixpkgs` working tree with